 If a substantial item of real estate is left to more then one person, some beneficiaries might want to sell the property, while other beneficiaries might want to continue using the property.
-We’ve seen this especially when some people thing that the real estate market will go up, and some think that it will go down.
+We’ve seen this especially when some people think that the real estate market will go up, and some think that it will go down.
 It’s also a common scenario when one beneficiary is living in the house and the other beneficiaries want to sell it and split the money.

 Who Gets What

 With different items of similar value, who gets which item?
-The list of examples is endless – piano or guitar, boat or car etc. If feasible, it might work to liquidate the items and split the proceeds so that both parties will end up with similar items (i.e., sell the boat, so that both beneficiaries can buy a car).
-In situations where selling an item is not an option, and a distribution disagreements ensues.
+The list of examples is endless – piano or guitar, boat or car, etc. If feasible, it might work to liquidate the items and split the proceeds so that both parties will end up with similar items (i.e., sell the boat, so that both beneficiaries can buy a car).
+In situations where selling an item is not an option, and a distribution disagreement ensues.